arturryzhikh/iOSWeather/README.md

 iOSWeather is an app that allows people to get detailed weather forecast.

-I used: [Clean Swift](https://clean-swift.com) for main architecture with a few helpers like builder
+I used [Clean Swift](https://clean-swift.com) for main architecture with a few helpers like builder

 App uses  [UIKit](https://developer.apple.com/documentation/uikit) for view layer\